decentology/Flow-FastCamp/README.md

 Create an "Inbox smart module" so others can send and receive NTFs or fungible tokens without having collections or vaults set up in advance.

+### Create a k-12 volunteer Dapp

+Create a volunteer Dapp where k-12 clubs can give NFTs to their volunteers to earn points for volunteering their time, allowing them to earn incentives for community discounts.

 ## Join our community:
 [Discord](https://discord.com/invite/uqecGxg) |
 [Discourse](forum.decentology.com) |